-Full-time educational support personnel have two paid personal leave day per year.
+Full-time will receive two paid personal leave days per year.

 Part-time employees who work at least half time are entitled to one (1) paid personal leave day per year.

 One personal leave day may be carried to the next year, not to exceed 3 days.
-The use of a personal day is subject to the following conditions:
+Unused personal days as of June 30 of each year shall be added to the employee's accrued sick leave.